ibm-cloud-docs/key-protect/concepts/envelope-encryption.md

 {: shortdesc}

 When working with sensitive data, it is important to use advanced encryption techniques to prevent a data breach.
-If you have large amounts of confidential data, it is often helpful to use a Key Management System to assist in keeping your data secure.
+If you have significant amounts of confidential data, it is often helpful to use a Key Management System to assist in keeping your data secure.
 {{site.data.keyword.keymanagementserviceshort}} uses the envelope encryption technique to keep your data resilient.
 Envelope encryption is the process of using encrypted keys,